NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 Software structure
 -------------------

 Nanoscope is designed to run on scalable computational resources.
-To define simulation workflows and then execute on remote computational resources we use the `SimStack workflow platform <https://simstack.readthedocs.io/>`_ that consists of a SimStack Client to be installed locally (on the `Client`, e.g. your laptop) and a SimStack Server component on your computational resource.
+It operates on a **Client-Server architecture**, which requires defining the `Client`—the machine you use to set up, submit, and analyze simulations—and the `Server`—the machine where computational resources will be used to perform simulations (typically, an HPC Cluster).
+Note that to test `Nanoscope`, both the `Server` and `Client` can be your laptop.
+This architecture is implemented using the `SimStack workflow platform <https://simstack.readthedocs.io/>`_ .

+`SimStack Client` and `SimStack Server` need to be installed on the `Client` and `Server`, respectively.
+While `SimStack` provides the infrastructure, additional components specific to Nanoscope are also required:
+- The **Nanoscope Simulation Software**, containing simulation algorithms, must be installed on the `Server`.
+- The **WaNos** (short for **Workflow Active Nodes**), the graphical representation of Nanoscope modules, must be installed on the `Client`.

+`WaNos` modules are combined into simulation workflows, one of which is Nanoscope itself.

 In total the Nanoscope consists of four parts:

 =============================== =======================
 Module                          Installed on...
 =============================== =======================
-Nanoscope Simulation Software   Computational resource SimStack Server                 Computational resource SimStack Client                 Client (e.g. laptop) WaNos                           Client (e.g. laptop)
+SimStack Server                 `Server`
+Nanoscope Simulation Software   `Server`
+SimStack Client                 `Client`
+WaNos                           `Client`
 =============================== =======================

-`WaNos` - short for `Workflow Active Nodes` are the graphical representation of the Nanoscope modules on the Client to combine into simulation workflows.
 The setup is summarized in the figure below.

 .. figure:: installation/SoftwareStructure.png
    :alt: Software Structure